 Yesterday’s problems will be deferred to future generations.

 As a lifelong Chicagoan, Mayor Daley has always been part of my life.
 And by Mayor Daley, I mean both Richard J. Daley and Richard M. Daley.
 As a boy I lived under the reign of Richard Da First.
 In Back of the Yards, everyone knew Mayor Daley because his name always appeared on some of our neighborhood programs and in daily conversation.
-At Holy Cross, the Lithuanian nuns told us how Mayor Daley went to mass every day and therefore a good Catholic and Chicagoan.
+At Holy Cross, the Lithuanian nuns told us how Mayor Daley went to mass every day and was therefore a good Catholic and Chicagoan.
 Mayor Daley was a man of mythic proportions.

 When Mayor Richard J. Daley died in 1976, I, along with many of my family and friends, were in shock.
 Mayor Daley was the only man we had known as The Mayor of Chicago.
 The last time I had such a feeling was when President Kennedy was assassinated.
 There was a period of alienation for Chicagoans during the interregnum until the next Mayor Daley was elected.